MohamedSaidSallam/Encryption-Techniques/README.md

                         Path to input file
   -o OUTPUT, --output OUTPUT
-                        Path to output file. (default: output.txt)
+                        Path to output file. (default: output.txt) --caesarCipherEncrypt
+                        selects 'caesarCipherEncrypt' as the encryption
+                        technique to use. (parameters: key size (shift),
+                        default: 3)
+  --vigenereCipherEncrypt
+                        selects 'vigenereCipherEncrypt' as the encryption
+                        technique to use. (parameters: mode(0: repeating, 1: auto), key) --vernamCipherEncrypt
+                        selects 'vernamCipherEncrypt' as the encryption
+                        technique to use. (parameters: key) --hillCipherEncrypt   selects 'hillCipherEncrypt' as the encryption
+                        technique to use. (parameters: key matrix (elements seperated by ',', e.g. 5,17,8,3)) --playfairCipherEncrypt
+                        selects 'playfairCipherEncrypt' as the encryption
+                        technique to use. (parameters: key)

 Source: https://github.com/TheDigitalPhoenixX/Encryption-Techniques

 ```

 ## Built With